jmsteinw/jmsteinw.github.io/_posts/2015-3-17-Data-Science-Skills.md

 Data like this isn't going to be easily accessible through a .csv or database.
 Sometimes, you are going to have to get it yourself.
 That may require [web scraping](http://en.wikipedia.org/wiki/Web_scraping), which automates the process of collecting data from websites.
 I've always thought this sounded very cool, but I didn't know how to do it.

 Luckily, Greg Reda at Datascope Analytics had a great blog post about web scraping that helped me complete this project (see it [here](http://www.gregreda.com/2013/03/03/web-scraping-101-with-python/)).
 He did a great job!
-I'm not going to go into as much detail about web scraping as he did in this notebook, so I would recommend going to his blog post if you want to learn the basics.
+I'm not going to go into as much detail about web scraping as he did in this post, so I would recommend going to his blog post if you want to learn the basics.

-So, in this notebook, I am going to scrape job postings from Indeed.com for data science jobs and see which skills employers want the most (Python or R?
+So, in this post, I am going to scrape job postings from Indeed.com for data science jobs and see which skills employers want the most (Python or R?
 Are they interested in Spark yet?
 How dominant are NoSQL databases?
 Are they using proprietary software like SAS or are companies preferring open source now?)
 To make it even better, I will create the program so that I can have a detailed breakdown by city.

 ##Program Setup